000Daniel/Ray-Cast-Godot/README.md

     }
 }
 ```
-If you are making an FPS don't forget to set the exception property so your ray won't intersect with your CharacterBody3D.
+Don't forget to set the exception property so your ray won't intersect with your CharacterBody3D's collision.

 <br>

 ## Issues and Fixes
-Ray won't cast or it produces an error:
+- The ray won't cast or it produces an error:<br>
-Make sure to cast the ray inside a _PhysicsProcess method.
+Make sure to cast the ray inside a _PhysicsProcess() method.<br>

-Ray casts to the side from my 3D camera:
+- The ray casts to the side from my 3D camera:<br>
-Change the cameraDirection's GlobalBasis.
+Change the cameraDirection's GlobalBasis.<br>

-Ray detects my player collision:
+- The ray detects the player's collision:<br>
-Set an exclusion to your ray, read the "Exclude Collision" paragraph.
+Set an exclusion to your ray, read the "Exclude Collision" section.<br>

-GetRid() does not exist in the current context:
+- Error: 'GetRid()' does not exist in the current context:<br>
-Change your script's class inheritance to CharacterBody3D or StaticBody3D etc'.
+Change your script's class inheritance to CharacterBody3D or StaticBody3D etc'.<br>
+Alternatively you can reference your node as a CharacterBody3D or StaticBody3D.<br>

-Is there an easier way to calculate Layer Masks?
+- Is there an easier way to calculate Layer Masks?<br>
-Not that I know of, but you can reference the main object's layers.
+Not that I know of, but you can reference the your CharacterBody3D's layers.<br>

 <br>

-### Extra refrences
+### Extra references
 [Godot Ray-Casting](https://docs.godotengine.org/en/3.1/tutorials/physics/ray-casting.html?highlight=Ray%20casting) <br>
 [Godot RayCast3D](https://docs.godotengine.org/en/stable/classes/class_raycast3d.html) <br>
 [Godot Collision Physics](https://docs.godotengine.org/en/stable/tutorials/physics/physics_introduction.html#collision-layers-and-masks) <br>